grakn/cleanslate/README.md

-# 🧼 Cleanslate
+# 🧼 cleanslay

-**Cleanslate** is a Python library that safely sanitizes complex objects into JSON-serializable structures.
+**cleanslay** is a Python library that safely sanitizes complex objects into JSON-serializable structures.

 It handles: